 It was a symphony of torment, a cacophony of agony that reverberated through the void.
 Ghosts and spirits surrounded the throne, their translucent forms writhing in despair.
 I watched in horror as they were dragged, clawed, and pulled into the Batibat's maw, their cries of pain mingling with wails of anger and sorrow.
 My stomach churned as I witnessed a child's spirit—fragile, barely formed—torn in two by the creature's claws before it devoured the pieces, swallowing them with grotesque relish.

 The air thickened with despair, each scream tearing into my psyche, threatening to shatter my sanity.
 My chest tightened as though the weight of all their suffering pressed down on me.
+A wave of nausea washed over me, and I felt a strange, unfamiliar weakness seep into my bones.
 My knees buckled, but before I could collapse, the creature's malevolent gaze fixed on me.

 I felt it then—a force, invisible but unrelenting, yanking me forward.
 My body resisted, but it was futile.
 It wasn't my body being dragged—it was my soul.

 Helpless, I was pulled closer to the throne, closer to the monstrosity.
-Its mouth opened, jagged rows of teeth glinting like razors, and I felt it before I saw it—pain.
-Indescribable, all-encompassing pain.
-The Batibat's claws tore into me, ripping my right arm from my form.
+Its mouth opened, jagged rows of teeth glinting like razors.
+A searing pain erupted in my right arm, as if it were being torn from my body.
 I screamed, but the sound was swallowed by the void, lost among the spirits' cries.
 The agony was like nothing I'd ever known, searing through every fiber of my being.
+It felt as though my very essence was being ripped apart, and a chilling emptiness began to spread through me, replacing the pain.

 Tears streamed down my face as my vision blurred.
-The creature devoured my arm, savoring each bite as its eyes burned brighter, more sinister.
-My mind fractured, and I felt myself slipping away, madness creeping into the edges of my consciousness.
+The creature devoured my arm, a spectral limb now, savoring each bite as its eyes burned brighter, more sinister.
+My mind fractured.
+I was slipping away, madness a welcome reprieve.

 And then, its maw widened impossibly, its jaws descending upon me.
-I knew what came next—there was no escape, no salvation.
+I knew there was no escape.
 I gave up, surrendering to the inevitable.

 The last thing I felt was my head being crushed between its teeth.
 The world went black.